 The next figure shows the time-domain version on an oscilloscope.
 Clearly the duty-cycle is below 50% in this case.

 The final figure is a drawing from Keysight, that shows the various frame formats on Bluetooth.
 It is clear that here it is not possible to obtain a 100% duty-cycle.
 In this case you may be forced to scale-up the measured levels, even though it makes little sense.

 Very few companies have the facilities to do the actual SAR-test, so you probably need to team up with an external lab.
 However, you can save time and money by making sure that when you go to this lab, you have measured the Conducted Power with a test-program that gives you 100% duty-cycle as described above.
 And that the laboratory can use the same program.

 SAR is basically about measuring how human tissue is heated by the radiation.
-This is not computer calculated, but measured on actual fluids.
+This is not computer calculated, but measured on actual fluids (which is why the duty cycle is so important).
 The measurements are performed by probing around the device in a basin with a fluid, and integrating over 1 g of fluid in the US and over 10g of fluid in the EU.
 Afterwards the measured values are scaled up to a kg.
 The US method of integrating over a single gram is the toughest, as a small “spike” in the radiation is easier “averaged out” in a 10 g sample.

 These are the most important limits:

 Max SAR – Tissue in body & head: 1.6 W/kg

 Max SAR – Tissue in hands, arms & legs: 4.0 W/kg